Danushka Gunathilaka: International career

-Sexual assault charges
+Sexual assault charge

 In November 2022, during the T20 World Cup in Australia, police charged Gunathilaka with four counts of sexual intercourse without consent following an alleged sexual assault in Sydney's east.
 The charges came after a police investigation into claims that a 29-year-old woman had been sexually assaulted at a home in Rose Bay.
-He was apprehended early on 6 November 2022 from the team hotel in Sydney.
-According to the NSW police, on the evening of 2 November, Gunathilaka allegedly assaulted the woman after she met him.
+Gunathilaka was apprehended early on 6 November 2022 at the team hotel in Sydney.
+According to the NSW police, on the evening of 2 November, Gunathilaka allegedly assaulted the woman at her home after she met him at a bar.
 He had communicated with her for a number of days via an online dating app.

 Gunathilaka was initially refused bail as it was thought he posed a flight risk, and was held in custody at Parklea Correctional Centre for 11 days.
 On 17 November he was granted bail of $A150,000 subject to a number of conditions: reporting to police daily, a curfew from 9 pm to 6 am, not contacting the complainant and a ban on accessing dating applications.
-The case is due to return to court on 12 January 2023.
 Gunathilaka is also suspended by SLC from playing all forms of cricket.
-In Downing Centre Local Court, Magistrate David Price, adjourned the matter until February 23, so a police brief of evidence can be finalised.
+In Downing Centre Local Court, a magistrate adjourned the matter until 23 February 2023, so a police brief of evidence could be finalised.
+On 18 May 2023, three of the four charges were dropped by the prosecution.

+Gunathilaka's judge-only trial, for one count of sexual intercourse without consent, began on 18 September 2023.
+It was alleged that Gunathilaka removed his condom by stealth during sexual intercourse.
+On 28 September he was found not guilty by Justice Sarah Huggett.